InvisCo/FilesystemDuplicate/README.md

 # FilesystemDuplicate
 ####Author: InvisiCoder

-This is a program that can be used to search for possible duplicate files in any filesystem.
+This is a _command line_ program that can be used to search for possible duplicate files in any filesystem.

 ##Prerequisites:
 	[Java 8 or above](https://java.com/en/download).